Andrea Giovannini

 Andrea Giovannini (born 27 August 1993) is an Italian speed skater.

+Career

 Giovannini competed at the 2014 Winter Olympics for Italy.
-He competed in the 5000 metres, where he finished 17th.
+He competed in the 5000 metres, finishing 17th.

 As of September 2014, Giovannini's best performance at the World Allround Championships is 17th, in 2014.
 He also won three medals at the 2013 World Junior Championships, including gold in the team pursuit.

 Giovannini made his World Cup debut in March 2013.
-As of March 2025, Giovannini has eight World Cup victories, in mass start races.
+As of March 2025, Giovannini has eight World Cup victories in mass start races.
 He won two classifications in the mass start, in 2023-24 and 2024-25.

 Personal records

-He is currently in 17th position in the adelskalender.
+He is currently in 29th position in the adelskalender.